Review

 back to the question of what was the role of Lark Force, as a buffer garrison

-against Japanese expansionism or a garrison to protect the harbour from Nazi
+against Japanese expansionism or a garrison to protect the harbour

-German merchant raiders like the Kormoran.
-As the latter, their
+from Nazi German merchant raiders like the Kormoran.

-role was legitimate within the Charter; however as the former the legality of
+As the latter, their role was legitimate within the Charter; however as the

-their role was very questionable.
-In particular the construction of the 6 inch
+former the legality of their role was very questionable.
+In particular the

-gun emplacements was a questionable activity.
+construction of the 6 inch gun emplacements was a questionable activity.

 Page 38,

 Albert Hahl.
-The main problem with Kokopo is the shallow depth of its
+The main problem with Kokopo is the shallow depth of its harbour.

-volcano, made a more viable location because of its deep water harbour.
+a more viable location because of its deep water harbour.

 Page 52,